-Actions 2017-18 Actions 2018-19 Actions 2019-20 Actions 2020-21 Liaise with and I support schools in the area s of waste minimisation, litte r and recycling Review effectiveness of kerbside flexible plastics recycling initiative and further promote to the community.
+Actions 2017-18 Actions 2018-19 Actions 2019-20 Actions 2020-21 Liaise with and support schools in the areas of waste minimisation, litter and recycling Review effectiveness of kerbside flexible plastics recycling initiative and further promote to the community.
 Begin review and development of system for diverting food waste from landfill.
 To include: • review best practice of food waste collection system at the kerbside and learn from other examples • identify collection service change requirements and review service specifications • develop behaviour change program and identify support required • identify resources required for 2 year implementation.
 Undertaken tender process for kerbside garbage/recycling/organi cs waste collection services and recycling processing, considering outcomes of food diversion review.
 Prepare for communication program delivery for behaviour change.
-Implement new waste services and behaviour change program that reduce food waste to landfill. esource recovery facilities by te/detox your home/SV prog Commence regional project with south east councils and MWRRG to procure landfill and alternative to landfill services, including presort options for commencement post 2021.
+Implement new waste services and behaviour change program that reduce food waste to landfill.
+Build on success of new resource recovery facilities by advocating for improved resource recovery and reuse options (such as ewaste/detox your home/SV programs/new streams/reuse opportunities/education) Commence regional project with south east councils and MWRRG to procure landfill and alternative to landfill services, including presort options for commencement post 2021.
 Collaborate on regional project with south east councils and MWRRG to procure landfill and alternative to landfill services, including presort options for commencement post 2021.
 Collaborate on regional project with south east councils and MWRRG to procure landfill and alternative to landfill services, including presort options for commencement post 2021.
 Collaborate on regional project with south east councils and MWRRG to procure landfill and alternative to landfill services, including presort options for commencement post 2021.
 Prepare to deliver and takeup new service.